Fayetteville State University's Campus Stormwater Master Plan received the American Society of Landscape Architects' Honor Award on October 26, 2012.

 The purpose of FSU's Stormwater Master Plan (SMP) is to assess how the campus and its infrastructure currently handles stormwater runoff and how these processes can be managed in the future to meet or even exceed stormwater regulations, control costs and maintenance requirements and improve the campus environment.
 As buildings and parking areas are added to the campus over time the quantity of impervious area on campus must be kept within certain limits in accordance with state stormwater and drinking water regulations and the City of Fayetteville's Stormwater Ordinance.
 In addition, each project will be designed to treat both the quality and quantity of runoff leaving the project site to specific established standards.
 (SMP Drawing)

 The following goals have been established:

 The first noticeable examples of the University's commitment to improved stormwater management are the following best management practices (BMPs): the bioretention cells at Parking Lot T next to the Mitchell Building and Hood Hall (pictured below) and also Parking Lot W near the Southeastern Regional Nursing Building.
 Also, a permeable paving system is incorporated into Parking Lots T and U serving Mitchell, Hood and Williams Hall.
 Other examples addressing stormwater quantity in the form of underground detention and storage systems have been installed as part of Renaissance Hall, Science and Technology Building and Southeastern Regional Nursing Building project sites.
 More stormwater best management practice projects are in the planning and design phases.
-For more information about the University's SMP contact Jay Blauser at 910-672-1954 or for general information about the subject visit the City of Fayetteville's Stormwater Division website or the NC Department of Environment and Natural Resources' Division of Water Quality website.
+For more information about the University's SMP contact DJ Diop at 910-672-1954 or for general information about the subject visit the City of Fayetteville's Stormwater Division website or the NC Department of Environment and Natural Resources' Division of Water Quality website.